tipoqueno/UI-Design/README.md

 - [Dark Patterns](https://darkpatterns.org/) -  The purpose of this site is to spread awareness and to shame companies that use tricks in websites and apps that make you buy or sign up for things that you didn't mean to.

-- [Android Patterns](https://androidpatterns.com/) - Set of interaction patterns that can help you design Android apps.
+- [Android From Scratch: Common UI Design Patterns](https://code.tutsplus.com/tutorials/android-from-scratch-common-ui-design-patterns--cms-26044) - In this tutorial, you learn about a few of these patterns and how they can help your users by creating a great experience when using your app.

 - [10 UI Design Patterns You Should Be Paying Attention To](https://www.smashingmagazine.com/2009/06/10-ui-design-patterns-you-should-be-paying-attention-to/) - This article goes over 10 interesting UI design patterns that you can use in your own projects.